-established Housemarque Ltd. in early 1995.
-Both companies had developed games for Amiga before.
-As PC game markets really started to emerge after the collapse of Commodore (manufacturer of Amiga computers) in 1994, Housemarque was established in order to take advantage of the growing PC game markets.
+OverviewThe two founding members of the two Finnish game companies Bloodhouse Ltd. and Terramarque Ltd. established Housemarque Ltd. in early 1995.
+Both companies had developed games for the Amiga previously.
+As PC game markets really started to emerge after the collapse of Amiga manufacturer Commodore in 1994, Housemarque was established in order to take advantage of the growing PC game markets.
 The company is headquartered in Helsinki, Finland.

-in the US) for PC CD-ROM.
+In early 1999 Housemarque signed a contract with Infogrames to develop Supreme Snowboarding (known as Boarder Zone in the US) for PC CD-ROM.
 Sights were set for the Christmas release.
 As the game had been in development well before signing a contract with Infogrames, their snowboarding game had already gained some reputation being one of the most visually stunning games around.
 For instance, 3DFX showed the game at their stand at E3 1998 in Atlanta.
-Also, Supreme Snowboarding was one of the few games that were presented in the official launch event of Pentium III processors February 1999 in San Jose.
-Intel also presented the game at Game Developers Conference in March.
+Supreme Snowboarding was also one of the few games presented at the official launch event of Pentium III processors in February 1999.
+Intel presented the game at the Game Developers Conference in March.

 TriviaContact Information (2004):